 '''

 import java.util.Queue;

 import java.util.Map;

 import java.util.Set;

 import com.hazelcast.core.Hazelcast;

 import com.hazelcast.core.Transaction;

+Config cfg = new Config();

+HazelcastInstance hz = Hazelcast.newHazelcastInstance(cfq);

-Queue queue = Hazelcast.getQueue("myqueue");
+Queue queue = hz.getQueue("myqueue");

-= Hazelcast.getMap ("mymap");
+= hz.getMap ("mymap");

 Map map

-= Hazelcast.getSet
+Set set

-("myset");
+= hz.getSet ("myset");

-Transaction txn = Hazelcast.getTransaction();
+Transaction txn = hz.getTransaction();

-try {

 Object obj = queue.poll();

 //process obj

 map.put ("1", "value1");

 set.add ("value");

-//do other things...
+//do other things..

 txn.commit();

 }catch (Throwable t) {

 txn.rollback();

 '''

-Isolation is always READ_COMMITTED.
+Isolation is always REPEATABLE_READ.
 If you are in a transaction, you can read the data in your transaction and the data that is already committed and if not in a transaction, you can only read the committed data.
 Implementation is different for queue and map/set.
 For queue operations (offer,poll), offered and/or polled objects are copied to the next member in order to safely commit/rollback.
 For map/set, Hazelcast first acquires the locks for the write operations (put, remove) and holds the differences (what is added/removed/updated) locally for each transaction.
 When transaction is set to commit, Hazelcast will release the locks and apply the differences.
 When rolling back, Hazelcast will simply releases the locks and discard the differences.
 Transaction instance is attached to the current thread and each Hazelcast operation checks if the current thread holds a transaction, if so, operation will be transaction aware.
 When transaction is committed, rolled back or timed out, it will be detached from the thread holding it.